luben-gonsalves/auto-complete/Journey.md

     and also installed `prettier-plugin-tailwindcss` for sorting the classes

-# Building Autocomplete
+# System Design Architecture

 ## Some thought before starting to build the application?

+1. What kind of results are supported ?
+Text, image, media ?
-Do we need to search only by name or by other fields?
+2. Do we need to support fuzzy search ?
-Mobile responsive?
+3. is it mobile responsive?

 ## High level architecture design

 1. Inputbox for searching
 2. Result UI for showing search result
+   - Handle selection of result
 3. Cache to store previous query result
+   - store the result of previous query

 ### Data model